frobiac/adnw/README.md

 ![RedTilt](http://frobiac.github.com/adnw/img/RT_both.jpg)

-A presentation of my current keyboard prototype can be found [here][DT_hw], where you'll also find more detailed information on the hardware and the layout used as well as discussions related to these project.
+A presentation of my current keyboard prototype can be found [here][DT_hw], where you'll also find more detailed information on the hardware and the layout used as well as discussions related to these projects.

 Features
 --------
-- Full macro support with all configuration done on the keyboard itself, no external tools needed.
+- Full macro support with dynamic recording done on the keyboard itself.
-- 2nd-Use modifier keys acting as normal keys when toggled by themselves.
+- 2nd-Use modifier keys acting as normal keys when toggled by themselves, also known as tapping or [dual-role keys][wiki_dualrole].
 - PS/2 protocol for pointing devices
 - Mouse device with 3 buttons and 2 scrollwheels
 - IBM trackpoint configuration
+- Optional extra descriptor support for additional system control keys like power or media control
 - Supports multiple layouts in switchable layers
-- Native support for different host keyboard language settings, qwertz and qwerty implemented
-- HMAC-SHA1 based string generation for safer passwords
+- HMAC-SHA1 based string generation for passwords

 Credits
 -------
 USB device support depends on the [LUFA][lufa] framework by Dean Camera.

-The driver was originally based on humblehackers [hhkb firmware][hhkb].

 Implementation of mousekey layer, KEYMAP macro and other neat ideas borrowed from the very advanced [tmk_firmware][tmk].